If you’re making some baked goods, chances are your mouth-watering pup is standing right next to you. But is cinnamon safe for dogs?

 There are two different varieties of cinnamon found in most markets: Cassia cinnamon and Ceylon cinnamon.

 Cassia cinnamon comes from the C. cassia tree, found in China, whereas the Ceylon variety comes from the C. verum tree, which grows in Sri Lanka.
-Cassia cinnamon has a dark brown color, rougher texture, and thicker sticks.
+Cassia cinnamon has a dark brown color, a rougher texture, and thicker sticks.
 It’s also cheaper and widely available.
 Ceylon cinnamon is lighter in color and tastes sweeter.
 Because of its price, it is more difficult to find and is usually available in specialty spice markets and healthy food stores.

-Ceylon cinnamon is a better choice for dogs because it contains lower levels of coumarin, a compound that is known to be toxic to the kidney and livers in humans when ingested in large amounts.
+Ceylon cinnamon is a better choice for dogs because it contains lower levels of coumarin, a compound that is known to be toxic to the kidneys and liver in humans when ingested in large amounts.
 Although there’s no information about what amount of the spice can cause kidney or liver toxicity in dogs, it’s best to stay on the safe side and only feed cinnamon in small amounts.

 Even though this spice is technically safe for canine consumption, it doesn't come free from risks.